 - 1. Satisfactory attendance record (See the policy on attendance) - 2.
-Timely completion of letter of intent (on letterhead); minimum data set from the CSIF; Weekly Reflections; Clinical Education Experience Evaluation Report; & Clinical Education Data Collection Forms. - 3.
-Two Inservices minimum, however should all four clinical sites expect an inservice at all four sites then you must do four inservices.

-4. Satisfactory completion of clinical skills from Physical Therapist CPI.
+Timely completion of letter of intent (on letterhead); minimum data set from the CSIF; Weekly Reflections; Clinical Education Experience Evaluation Report; Clinical Education Data Collection Forms, and all other clinical education course assignments as indicated by the course syllabi (see Appendix C). - 3.
+Two inservices minimum, however should all four clinical sites expect an inservice at all four sites then you must do four inservices. - 4.
+Satisfactory completion of clinical skills from Physical Therapist CPI.
 There must be NO evidence of significant concerns and performance that does not show forward movement.
 In addition, the student needs to show performance that is at the following levels: